Palais de Justice, Paris: Royal Courtroom to Revolutionary courtroom

 Under King Robert II of France the Palais de la Cité began to serve as the home of a high court or council for the King.
 He constructed the Hall of the King, where the Curia Regis, or King's Council met.
 This was replaced by a much larger hall, the Grand Chamber, under Philip IV (1268-34).
-This enormous hall began to be used for theatrical performances, the meetings of the Parlement de Paris, an advisory body composed of the high French nobility. and for judicial sessions.
+This enormous hall began to be used for theatrical performances, the meetings of the Parlement of Paris, a judicial body composed of the high French nobility.

-In 1358, a Paris uprising led by the merchant Etienne Marcel caused the future king, Charles V of France, to depart Paris for safer quarters farther from the center of Paris; first at Saint-Pol, then near the Bastille, then the Louvre Palace.
+In 1358, a Paris uprising led by the merchant Etienne Marcel caused the future king, Charles V of France, to depart Paris for safer quarters farther from the center of Paris; first at the Hôtel Saint-Pol, then near the Bastille, then the Louvre Castle.
 The judicial function, however, remained at the old palace.
 The Parlement of Paris, meeting in the Grand Chamber, was an appeals court for royal tribunals and the court of first instance in cases involving the nobility.
 Furthermore, its approval was required for royal ordinances.
 This gave it growing power in the feuds between the monarchy and the nobility.
 Louis XV attended his first court session there in 1715 at age five.
 The other judicial offices that remained were the Chambre des comptes and the Chancellery.